 Other treatments for diabetic retinopathy include:

-- Laser photocoagulation: A painless procedure which eliminates new growth and seals off leaking blood vessels
+- Laser photocoagulation: A painless procedure that eliminates new growth and seals off leaking blood vessels

 - Vitrectomy: A procedure to remove blood that has leaked into the vitreous, causing clouding vision